brndnmtthws/brndn-io/content/about/index.md

 I'm a serial entrepreneur, software engineer, artist, and adventurer who's worked with a number of startups over the past 20 years.
 I've helped scale 3 separate $1B+ valuation companies through various stages of hypergrowth, and I've started a few companies of my own.

-I grew up in Canada, moved to San Francisco in 2009, and spent some years in New York.
-This page contains a non-exhaustive list of some things I've done.
+I grew up in Canada, moved to San Francisco in 2009, and spent a number of years in New York.
+I don't identify with any particular nation or city, but I find myself often on the Eastern part of North America these days.
+This page contains a non-exhaustive list of some things I've done or worked on.

 These days I'm mostly interested in building new companies.
 Specifically, I'm looking for ways to match talent with opportunity.
 Talent is everywhere, but